 Professor Joanna Bourke

-Joanna Bourke is the PI for this project.
-She is Professor of History at Birkbeck, University of London, and a Fellow of the British Academy.
-She is the prize-winning author of Fourteen books, including histories on modern warfare, military medicine, psychology and psychiatry, the emotions, what it means to be human, pain, and rape, as well as over 100 articles in academic journals.
-In July 2022, Reaktion Books will be publishing Disgrace: Global Reflections on Sexual Violence.
+Joanna Bourke is the PI for this project, although the day-to-day running is done by Dr Ruth Beecher.
+Joanna is Professor of History at Birkbeck, University of London, and a Fellow of the British Academy.
+She is the prize-winning author of fifteen books, including histories on modern warfare, military medicine, psychology and psychiatry, the emotions, what it means to be human, pain, and rape, as well as over 120 articles in academic journals.
+In 2022, Reaktion Books published Disgrace: Global Reflections on Sexual Violence.
 Her books have been translated into Chinese, Russian, Spanish, Catalan, Italian, Portuguese, Czech, Turkish, and Greek.
-She is a frequent contributor to TV and radio shows, and a regular correspondent for newspapers.
+Disgrace is also an audio book.
+Joanna is a frequent contributor to TV and radio shows, and a regular correspondent for newspapers.

 Dr Ruth Beecher

-Dr Ruth Beecher is a postdoctoral research fellow on the SHaME project.
+Dr Ruth Beecher is in charge of the day-to-day running of SHaME.
+She is a postdoctoral research fellow on the SHaME project.
 She is a social and cultural historian with interests in the history of race, gender, children and families, and popular culture in the US and UK in the twentieth century.
 She is trained in both applied and historical research (University of Sheffield and Birkbeck).
 Prior to the project, she managed a range of family support services in London.